yulizhou/leetcode-exercise/Array/README.md

 ## 532. K-diff Pairs in an Array
 Since it's a counting problem, we consider using a hash table.
 Basically we record the frequency of each element.
 Then we try to find out if the element plus k is also in the hash table.

+## 561. Array Partition I
+The key point here is that we need to make sure the pair of elements are as close to each other as possible so that we won't lose a large number when putting a very large and very small number together.
+So we can simply sort the array first and get each consecutive pairs.

 ## 566. Reshape the Matrix
 A straightforward way is to iterate over the original matrix and maintain two pointers as the new row and new column pointing to the corresponding position in the new matrix.